 NASA Successfully Tests Parachute for Ares Rocket

-The parachutes that serve as the Ares I recovery system are similar to the four-segment space shuttle boosters, but they have been redesigned to accommodate new requirements of the Ares I first stage.
-Dramatically larger and more powerful than the shuttle's boosters, the Ares I will have a five-segment solid rocket booster -- causing it to fall faster from a much higher altitude after separation from the launch vehicle.
+The parachutes being developed for the Ares I recovery system are similar to those used for the four-segment space shuttle boosters, but they have been redesigned to accommodate new requirements of the Ares I first stage.
+The Ares I will have a five-segment solid rocket booster that will move faster and fall from a higher altitude than the shuttle boosters.

-NASA's Johnson Space Center in Houston manages the Constellation Program, which includes the Ares I rocket, the Ares V heavy-lift launch vehicle, the Orion crew capsule, the Altair lunar lander.
-Marshall Space Flight Center manages the Ares Projects.
+NASA's Johnson Space Center in Houston manages the Constellation Program, which includes the Ares I rocket, the Ares V heavy-lift launch vehicle, the Orion crew spacecraft and the Altair lunar lander.
+Marshall manages the Ares Projects.
 The U.S. Army's Yuma Proving Ground provides the test range, support facilities and equipment to NASA for parachute testing.

-Video of the drogue test will be available Monday, July 28, on NASA Television's Video File.
-For NASA TV downlink, schedule and streaming video information, visit: http://www.nasa.gov/ntv
+When video from the test becomes available, it will air on NASA Television's Video File.
+For NASA TV downlink, schedule and streaming video information, visit:

 For information about NASA's Constellation Program, visit:

 June Malone, Marshall Space Flight Center, Huntsville, Ala.